Marshallese Americans

 Marshallese Americans are Americans of Marshallese descent or Marshallese people naturalized in the United States.
-According to the 2010 census, 22,434 people of Marshallese origin lived in the United States at that time, though that number has likely grown significantly over the last decade.
-A recent estimate puts the number at approximately 30,000 in 2018.
+According to the 2010 census, 22,434 people of Marshallese origin lived in the United States at that time, though that number has grown significantly over the last decade.
+A 2018 estimate put the number at approximately 30,000, while the 2020 census found a population of 47,300.
 The United States has the highest concentration of Marshallese people outside the Marshall Islands.
 Most of these Marshallese people live in Hawaii and Arkansas, with significant populations in Washington, California, Oklahoma and Oregon.

 History

 In 1986, the Marshall Islands and the United States established an agreement called the Compact of Free Association, according to which the archipelago attained its full sovereignty.
 The treaty allows United States to provide defense, "social services and other benefits to the Marshall Islands" in exchange for military bases on the islands.

 Under this treaty, Marshall Islanders can also travel and work in United States without having visas, although they must be legal permanent residents and go through the same naturalization process equal to that of all other nationalities.
 Because they have the legal right to travel and work in the U.S., few Marshallese immigrants seek or attain citizenship.

 Immigration from the Marshall Islands to the United States first began in the 1980s.
 Additionally, when numerous layoffs occurred in the Marshall Islands in 2000, there was a second wave of migration of Marshallese to the U.S.

-Most of them emigrated to Hawaii and Arkansas when Tyson Foods, the largest poultry meat distributor in the world, employed numerous Marshallese people on the islands.
+Most have emigrated to Hawaii and Arkansas when Tyson Foods, the largest poultry meat distributor in the world, employed numerous Marshallese people on the islands.
 Therefore many Marshallese employees were transferred and relocated to Springdale, Arkansas, to the corporate headquarters of Tyson Foods.
 John Moody, the first Marshallese settler in Arkansas, came there in the 1980s.

-Many Marshallese emigrate to the United States to give their children an education, while other Marshalleses seek better working conditions or a better health system than the one found in their country.
+Many Marshallese emigrate to the United States to give their children an education, while other Marshallese seek better working conditions or a better health system than the one found in their country.

 Furthermore, since 1996 many Marshallese children have been adopted by American parents.
 Between 1996 and 1999, over 500 Marshallese children were adopted by American families.
 These adoptions are a result of social marginalization and economic poverty suffered by the population of the archipelago.